RaviIceCode/tester-app-/README.md

-# tester-app-
+#cashier application according to conditions that can be adjusted to needs#
-if you want to try and need license key copy your machine id and  just email to botserver445566@gmail.com
+if you want to try and need license key just copy your machine id and send it to email botserver445566@gmail.com